 A vignette is a story that stands alone and is little more than an anecdote about your life.
 Some memoirs consist of nothing but back-to-back vignettes.
 They might be beautiful and touching vignettes, but the manuscript lacks a narrative arc.
 There’s no real story; there’s no question that keeps us turning pages.

-Some authors can get away with publishing essay collections or something that looks like a collection of vignettes.
-Again, people love to reference David Sedaris, as well as Erma Bombeck, as a way to say, “But look how popular they are!”
-But you are not them, and you won’t get the same latitude if you’re a relative unknown.
+Some celebrities or well-established authors can publish essay collections or something that looks like a collection of vignettes.
+People love to reference David Sedaris, as well as Erma Bombeck, as a way to say, “But look how popular they are!”
+But you won’t get the same latitude if you’re a relative unknown.

 You’ve written the memoir of someone else.